mx601595686/post-stream/README.md

 Serilize data.
 Pass a array, item type can be number, string, boolean, null, undefined, object or buffer.

 ##### `parse(data: Buffer): Array`
 Parse data.
-Pass a serialized data.
+Pass a has been serialized buffer.

 ### ClassProperty